aravindavk/dbmigrations/README.md

 # Database migration tool

-Generic db migration tool to generate the Upgrade sql statements or downgrade sql statements based on the given timestamp.
-This tool is not specific to any Database or doesn't maintain the version information.
+Database migration tool to apply all available migrations from `db/migrations` (customizable) directory.

-It is inspired by [https://github.com/amberframework/micrate](micrate), but this project only focused on generating single SQL file for upgrade or downgrade.
-This doesn't modify or execute the SQL code.
+It is inspired by [https://github.com/amberframework/micrate](micrate).

 ## Install